fcrepo-exts/fcrepo-camel-toolbox/fcrepo-indexing-solr/README.md

     error.maxRedeliveries=10

-If would like the `indexing:hasIndexingTransformation` property to be checked on a per-object basis, set this to true.
+If you would like the `indexing:hasIndexingTransformation` property to be checked on a per-object basis, set this to true.
 Otherwise, the `fcrepo.defaultTransform` is always used as transformation URL even if an object has the `indexing:hasIndexingTransformation` property set.